-“Seanorry” is the affectionate nickname his family call Sean Connery, according to brother Neil.
-‘King of Scotland’ is another given by supporters and adversaries alike of our most obvious fans of self-governance.
+“Seanorry” is the affectionate nickname his family call Sean Connery, according to brother Neil, a sly reference to the Connery industry that follows in the wake of Scotland’s tough guy movie star.
+‘King of Scotland’ is another given by supporters and adversaries alike of our most high profile fan of self-governance.

 I was born same place as Connery, Fountainbridge, Edinburgh.
 The pleasure of knowing a local lad make good was tangible, the talk of neighbours, the chat in pubs, a lad who once drove a milk cart and horse who was now cinematic gold.
-Big Tam Connery was a local hero, and better still, an international celebrity and a real man.
+Big Tam Connery was a local hero, and better still, an international celebrity, but above all, a real man.

 The man behind the public image